mattfeltonma/azure_policy_evaluation/README.md

 ## What problem does this solve?
 Azure Policy is a service used to enforce governance and compliance in Microsoft Azure.
 Evaluation of policy is performed automatically under the circumstances referenced in this [article](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/get-compliance-data).
 At this time, initiating an on-demand scan requires a request to the Azure REST API.

 This Python solution can be used to initiate an on-demand scan.
+Be aware on-demand evaluations can take anywhere from 5-10 minutes to complete.

 ## Requirements